-The Monash Housing Strategy recognises over the next twenty years Mount Waverley will experience moderate growth.
+The Monash Housing Strategy recognises that over the next twenty years Mount Waverley will experience moderate growth.
 There are a number of strategic redevelopment sites located within the Village Shopping Centre that are likely to experience greater redevelopment than the surrounding residential areas.

-Mount Waverley Activity Centre - Draft Structure Plan
+Mount Waverley Activity Centre - Structure Plan

-Mount Waverley Activity Centre Context Figure 3.
+Figure 3.
+Mount Waverley Activity Centre Context